 |OFXVersion||(required if 2.x OFX version is the one supported by your FI)|

-Upon a successful reply, the following read-only properties are populated as a result of parsing the server response:
+Upon a successful reply, the following read-only fields are populated as a result of parsing the server response:

 The interbank funds transfers differ from intrabank funds transfers in the following respects: